Lessons from the Trenches on Reproducible Evaluation of Language Models: Library Design

 \begin{itemize} \item (Conditional) Loglikelihoods (\texttt{loglikelihood, multiple\_choice}) - computing the probability of given output string(s), conditioned on some provided input. \item Perplexities (\texttt{loglikelihood\_rolling}) - measuring the average loglikelihood or probability of producing the tokens in a given dataset. \item Generation (\texttt{generate\_until}) - generating text until a given stopping condition is reached, from a model conditioned on some provided input. \end{itemize}

 Provided with these three primitive operations, we are able to implement the major ways in the literature that have been used to evaluate LMs (\citet{gao2020pile}, \citet{brown2020language}, \textit{inter alia}).
 While these high-level approaches are standard, they all contain a number of subtle implementation decisions which are often not disclosed in papers.
-Therefore, we include a full formal description of common implementation details involved in ours and others' approaches within Appendix \ref{app:formal-measurements} for completeness, which we hope will be a useful contribution to the literature.
+We include a full formal description of common implementation details involved in ours and others' approaches in Appendix \ref{app:formal-measurements}.